ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Sorting Algorithms Complexities

-This program utilizes various sorting algorithms with different complexities, ranging from quadratic to linear, to sort an array of integers that occupies 1 GB.
+This program utilizes various sorting algorithms with different complexities, ranging from logarithmic to linear, to sort an array of integers occupying 1GB of memory.
+It runs multiple iterations over a 20-minute period, and after each iteration, the validity of the results is verified.
-The initial array is deliberately sorted in reverse order, creating a worst-case scenario for the sorting algorithms.
+Prior to each iteration, the array is initialized in reverse order, thereby creating a worst-case scenario for the sorting algorithms.

 Source code: [SortingAlgorithms.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/SortingAlgorithms.java)

 #### Total End-to-End Energy Consumption

-*This plot represents the total energy consumption during the entire duration of the JVM (20 minutes), including all phases.*
+*This plot represents the total energy consumption during the entire duration (e.g., 20 minutes) of the JVM , including all phases.*

 [![SortingAlgorithmsEnergyConsumption.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/jdk-21/x86_64/linux/SortingAlgorithms/plot/energy-report-run.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/jdk-21/x86_64/linux/SortingAlgorithms/plot/energy-report-run.svg?raw=true)